CheezBallzPi/hyperspec-fcn/README.md

 # HyperSpectral FCN
 This is an implementation of FCN and Attention layers to recognize HyperSpectral images.

-## Note: This README is EXTREMELY outdated.
-It's so outdated, in fact, that pretty much everything after this line is irrelevant.
-I'll fix it later.

 ## Prerequisites
 - Python 2.7
-  - Numpy
   - Caffe
-  - Scipy
 - An Nvidia GPU (Not required but recommended)
-- A Training and Validation dataset
-- VGG model trained weights
+- A Hyperspectral image (currently only Pavia University Dataset works)

 ## Setup
 Anaconda is recommended for Python and its prerequisites.
 This implementation uses Python 2.7 so be sure to install the right one.
 You can install Anaconda from [here](https://www.continuum.io/downloads).

-The models are currently made to train from the VOC 2012 dataset and SBD dataset.
-Put these datasets in `data/VOC` and `data/sbdd` respectively.
+The models are currently made to train from the Pavia University dataset.
+Put this image in `data/pavia`.

-You can get the trained weights for the VGG model on the Caffe Model Zoo or [right here](https://gist.github.com/ksimonyan/211839e770f7b538e2d8#file-readme-md).
-Put the `.caffemodel` file in `data/ilsvrc-nets`.

 ## Training
 To train this model, run `solve.py` in `fcn32s`, then in `fcn16s`, and finally in `fcn8s`.
 Alternatively, run `solve.py` in `fcn8s-atonce`.